Cusofayy/MNIST_elementary_neural_network/README.md

 # Results

-98.21% accuracy for a simple 3 layers neural newtork
+An accuracy of 98.21% attained by a simple three layered neural-newtork.